 WELCOME to the friendly neighborhood lit assistant fount of knowledge!

 If you prefer to read my Twitter craft threads in their original tweetly glory, head over here.
-(There are also some threads there that could not be translated to article format.)
+(The conversion isn’t complete yet and there are also some threads there that could not be translated to article format.)

 Otherwise, pick your poison and dive in!